Nevena1997/GraalVM/README.md

 Suites are subprojects that can be built using ```mx``` build command.
 All directories that includes directory named mx.NAME_OF_THE_CURRENT_DIRECTORY are suites.
 For example vm is suite because inside vm directory we have mx.vm directory.
 Inside those directories, mx finds some meta data that mx builder uses to build project.

-Some subprojects (suites I think, or something like that ```?????```) has dependencies on other subprojects (for example, if we run ```mx build``` from substratevm directory, it will include all other subprojects on which this subproject is dependent on).
+Some subprojects have dependencies on other subprojects (for example, if we run ```mx build``` from substratevm directory, it will include all other subprojects on which this subproject is dependent on).
 Subproject vm has no dependencies on other subprojects, so if we run ```mx build``` from this directory we won't get much.
-If we want to build some other subprojects too, we can do that in 2 ways:
+If we want to build some other subprojects too, we can do that in two ways:

 1. Type ```mx --dynamicimports /PATH_TO_OTHER_SUBPROJECT build```.
 Note that / here represents root of the graal project.
 ```